anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 ci fm, binomial
 ```

 Easy right?
-You can train before you move on.
+You can train a little bit more with other variables before you move on.

 ## Hypothesis test

 Hypothesis test is a very powerful tool for science making.
-With this tool we can test if simple statement about the data holds.Before we move on, however, try to understand the difference between the two statements below (in terms of how the data is organized)
+With this tool we can test if simple statement about the data holds.
+Before we move on, however, try to understand the difference between the two statements below (in terms of how the data is organized).

-The first one is "the number of students with free meals doesn't is not related to the school performance on the standardized test"
+Statment 1: "The first one is "the number of students with free meals is not related to the school performance on the standardized test"

-School performance is one variable in our dataset: "api13" Percentage of free meals, another (we will use the recoded categorical variable for now): fm
+School performance is one variable in our dataset: "api13" Percentage of free meals, another (we will use the recoded categorical variable): fm

 So what we need to do is to use the free meal variable to separate the collum/variable of performance into two parts and compare the mean of these two parts.